(Words by The Dowager Countess Grantham, arrangement by Terri Lynn Simpson)

 Vulgarity is no substitute for wit.

+Life is a game in which the player must appear ridiculous.
 You see, sometimes we must let the blow fall by degrees.

 War makes early risers of us all.